CMTA/CMTAT/README.md

 The alternative function is the function `deactivateContract`, introduced in the version v2.3.1 inside the PauseModule, to deactivate the contract.
 This function set a boolean state variable `isDeactivated` to true and puts the contract in the pause state.
-The function `unpause`is updated to revert if the previous variable is set to true, thus the contract is in the pause state forever.
+The function `unpause`is updated to revert if the previous variable is set to true, thus the contract is in the pause state "forever".

 The consequences are the following: